lt-www/www-ltr/data/md/albums/everything-sings-tonight.md

 Recorded by Rainer Robben at AudioCue Studio, Berlin, Germany
 Assisting engineer Julian Kretschel
 Additional recording by John Svec at Earth Tone Studio, Iowa City, USA
 *...and also in Maslin Beach, Bronte, Deloraine, and a tour bus in Illinois...*

+Mixed by Shane Fahey at Reaktor, Sydney, Australia

+Cover painting by Yodhi Bergman â Design by Heike Qualitz

 &copy; Lucie Thorne 2015, *Little Secret Records*
 Distributed in Australia by Vitamin Records